-This updated edition is informed by latest research in neuroscience, psychoanalysis, infant observation, and decades of clinical experience.
-It also includes important new findings about how the mother’s brain undergoes massive restructuring during the transition to parenthood, a phenomenon that has been named ‘matrescence’.
-The authors engage with the difficult emotional experiences that are often glossed over in parenting books – such as bonding, ambivalence about the baby, depression, and the emotional turmoil of being a new parent.
-Acknowledgement and understanding of this darker side of family life offers a sense of relief that can allow parents to harness the power of knowing, owning and sharing feelings to transform situations and break negative cycles and old ways of relating.
+This updated edition is informed by latest research in neuroscience, psychoanalysis and infant observation and decades of clinical experience.
+It also includes important new findings about how the mother’s brain undergoes massive restructuring during the transition to parenthood, a phenomenon that has been named ‘matrescence.’
+The authors engage with the difficult emotional experiences that are often glossed over in parenting books – such as bonding, ambivalence about the baby, depression and the emotional turmoil of being a new parent.
+Acknowledgement and understanding of this darker side of family life offer a sense of relief that can allow parents to harness the power of knowing, owning and sharing feelings to transform situations and break negative cycles and old ways of relating.

-With real-life examples, the book remains a helpful resource for parents, as well as professionals interested in ideas from psychoanalytic clinical practice including health visitors, midwives, social workers, GPs, paediatricians and childcare workers.
+With real-life examples, the book remains a helpful resource for parents, as well as professionals interested in ideas from psychoanalytic clinical practice including health visitors, midwives, social workers, general practitioners, paediatricians and childcare workers.

-Introduction, PART I: Becoming a parent 1.
+A note rom Dilys Daws; A note on the authors; Acknowledgemets; Introduction; PART I: Becoming a parent 1.
 Life will never be the same again; 2 Bringing your baby home; 3.
 Bonding; 4.
 Being a good parent; 5.
 Figuring out fatherhood; 6.
-Baby blues, post-natal depression and anxiety; PART II: Being with baby; 7.
+Baby blues, postnatal depression and anxiety; PART II: Being with baby; 7.
 Conversations with your baby; 8.
 Feeding; 9.
 Sleeping; 10.
 Crying babies; 11.
 Weaning and teething; 12.
 Learning through play; 13.
-Your baby’s emerging sense of self; PART III: The wider world; 14 Wider family and other support; To work or not to work; Recommended Readings
+Your baby’s emerging sense of self; PART III: The wider world; 14 Wider family and other support; To work or not to work; Recommended Readings; References; Index

-Sebastian Kraemer, Honorary Consultant at the Tavistock & Portman NHS Trust
+Sebastian Kraemer, Honorary Consultant at the Tavistock and Portman NHS Trust, London, UK

 Praise for the first edition